sbt/sbt-release/README.md

     resolvers += "gseitz@github" at "http://gseitz.github.com/maven/"

-    addSbtPlugin("com.github.gseitz" % "sbt-release" % "0.3")
+    addSbtPlugin("com.github.gseitz" % "sbt-release" % "0.4")

 ### Including sbt-release settings
-**Important:** The settings `releaseSettings` only need to be included in the **root project's** setting.
+**Important:** The settings `releaseSettings` need to be mixed into every sub-projects `settings`.
-Make sure they are not included in a settings value that is used for all sub-projects as well.
+This is usually achieved by extracting common settings into a `val standardSettings: Seq[Setting[_]]` which is then included in all sub-projects.

 #### build.sbt (simple build definition)